eaguada/collective-sound/README.md

 .
 Select CollectiveSound.Web.Api as the default project

 .
-Open up the Nuget Package Manager Console, select the project CollectiveSound.EntityFramework and run the command "update-database"
+Open up the Package Manager Console, select the project CollectiveSound.EntityFramework and run the command "update-database"

 .
 Run the project with F5 (it will go straight to the Swagger API documentation page)